 This speaks about blessing someone as if a blessing were an object that a person can give.
 The abstract noun "the blessing" can be stated as "bless."
 Alternate translation: "May God bless you and your descendants as he blessed Abraham" or "May God give to you and your descendants what he promised to Abraham"

-God giving the land of Canaan to Jacob and his descendants is spoken of as if a child were inheriting money or which God gave to Abraham

-possessions from his father.
+God giving the land of Canaan to Jacob and his descendants is spoken of as if a child were inheriting money or possessions from his father.

-the land where you have been sojourning

 "the land where you have been staying"